EnthusiastNT/haydee2/README.md

 - automatically split on any% End
 - automatically split on item pick up (select which in Settings)
 - automatically reset the timer on Start
+- should work when loading from a save (you need to skip splits accordingly)

 ## Installation

 - start LiveSplit
 - right-click > Edit Splits...
-- in Game Name enter 'Haydee 2' (must be entered correctly for LiveSplit to find it)
+- for Game Name enter 'Haydee 2' (exactly like that for LiveSplit to find it)
-- Activate
+- click Activate

 ## Manual Installation (skip if you used the 'Activate' Button)

 You may want to change default settings and/or enhance the auto-splitter:

 - Download https://github.com/EnthusiastNT/haydee2/blob/main/haydee2.asl
-- Edit Layout
+- right-click > Edit Layout...
-- add Scriptable Auto Splitter (+ > Control > Scriptable Auto Splitter)
+- add (+) > Control > Scriptable Auto Splitter
 - set Script Path to your .asl file
   (LiveSplit automatically catches when you change the .asl)